PI Planning Meaning

-PI is abbreviation of Program Increment.
+PI Planning full form is Program Increment Planning.
 PI Planning is one of the most important ceremonies of SAFe implementation.
 Program Increment (PI) Planning is the core of the Agile Release Train.
 In other words, precisely, it rests down the trails for the release train to ensure that all the releases are following the same path. i.e. all the releases follow one another incrementally to form an Agile Release train.

 The PI Planning meeting is a two-day event in SAFe methodology where proper planning is done.
 The Participants of the PI Planning meeting are all the team members, the business clients or the stakeholders the managers if any and product owners.
 The PI Planning is done with everyone assembled at the same place to assess the program backlog and based on which prioritize the items for upcoming sprints.
 If everyone is not located at the same location then probably, everyone can get into either audio/ video call to conduct the Program Increment Planning.
 Basically, this planning is done to understand what the client expects in next couple of sprints and what all are the value adds to the customer.
 This meeting characteristically occurs once in every eight to 12 weeks.